wmdev0808/Laravel/challenge-001/README.md

 ## 05. How a Route Loads a View

+- About

+  Let's begin with the basics.
+If you load the home page for any new Laravel app in the browser, you'll see a basic "welcome" splash page.
+In this lesson, we'll figure out how a route "listens" for a URI and then loads a view (or HTML) in response.

 ## 06. Include CSS and JavaScript

+- About

+  Now that we understand how a particular URI ultimately loads a piece of HTML, let's now figure out how to include some generic CSS and JavaScript assets.

 ## 07. Make a Route and Link to it

+- The simplest form of our blog will surely consist of a list of blog post excerpts, which then individually link to a different page that contains the full post.
+Let's begin working toward that goal.

 ## 08. Store Blog Posts as HTML Files

+- About

+  Before we reach for a database, let's discuss how to store each blog post within its own HTML file.
+Then, in our routes file, we can use a route wildcard to determine which post needs to be fetched and passed to the view.

 ## 09. Route Wildcard Constraints

+- About

+  - Sometimes, you'll wish to limit a route wildcard to only a certain sequence or pattern of characters.
+Luckily, Laravel makes this a cinch.
+In this episode, we'll add a constraint to our route to ensure that the blog post slug consists exclusively of any combination of letters, numbers, dashes, and underscores.

 ## 10. Use Caching for Expensive Operations

+- About

+  Reaching for `file_get_contents()` each time a blog post is viewed isn't ideal.
+Think about it: if ten thousand people view a blog post at the same time, that means you're calling `file_get_contents()` ten thousand times.
+That surely seems wasteful, particularly when blog posts rarely change.
+What if we instead cached the HTML for each post to improve performance?
+Learn how in this episode.

 ## 11. Use the Filesystem Class to Read a Directory